nasri-lab/bigdata/labs/lab1-dep/hadoop-hdfs-quiz-answers.md

 ---

-#  Lab1 - Quiz: Assess Your Understanding of Hadoop and HDFS Setup

----

 ### **Question 1: What is the purpose of formatting the NameNode?**
 - A. To delete all the data from the DataNodes.
 - B. To initialize the file system metadata and prepare the NameNode for managing HDFS.